 StateMirror — Spec Sheet

-Primitive type: Immutable evidence snapshot recorder
+Primitive type: Evidence snapshot recorder

 Execution model: Write-time ingest + read-time retrieval